METASTATIC SOFT-TISSUE SARCOMA

 New drug cocktail shows promise against rare sarcomas

-Disease control OngoingThis study tests whether adding the drug cabozantinib to a standard immunotherapy combination (ipilimumab and nivolumab) works better than immunotherapy alone for people with advanced soft tissue sarcoma.
-About 66 adults with specific sarcoma types that have spread or cannot be r…
+Disease control OngoingThis study tests whether adding the targeted drug cabozantinib to immunotherapy (ipilimumab and nivolumab) works better than immunotherapy alone for people with advanced soft tissue sarcoma that has spread.
+About 66 adults with specific sarcoma types will take part.
+The goal is t…

 Phase: PHASE2 • Sponsor: National Cancer Institute LAO • Aim: Disease control